qqgit/wopiserver_django/README.md

 $ cd wopiserver_django/
 $ python manage.py runserver 0.0.0.0:8000$
 ```
 You can change the value of WOPI_FILE_DIR in wopiserver_django/settings.py to your directory for office documents storation.
+If you wish to following the following instruction, please keep WOPI_FILE_DIR unchanged now.

 Now you can test the server in another terminal (the test step can be skipped).
 Open another terminal and change to xxxx/wopiserver_django/ directory and run
 ```